No Mayo Potato Salad – Just because we’re making No Mayo Potato Salad, doesn’t mean it has to be boring, vinegar-based or lacking flavor.

 Cashew cream does the trick!
-It’s clean, dairy free and takes about 5 minutes to whip together.
+It’s clean, dairy free and takes about 5 minutes to whip together in a high speed blender.
 And it really does work WONDERS for giving potato salad an incredibly rich, creamy texture.
 Cashew cream has no funky “aftertaste” either.

 But Why Not Just Use Mayo?

 If you are trying to eat clean or you’re lactose intolerant, then you definitely want to avoid store bought mayo.
 I talk more about the downsides of store bought mayo in this blog post.
 But in a nutshell, here are two major reasons to avoid any jar of mayo that has been sitting un-refrigerated on a grocery store shelf for several months:

 Store-bought “real” mayonnaise that is made with eggs will never be healthy because the eggs have to be pasteurized in order to have a long shelf-life.
 I don’t trust any product that has eggs in it that is sold un-refrigerated.
 In order to make eggs shelf-stable they need to be highly processed.